joni0108/MQL-SDK/docs/mql/market.md

 # Market Module
-This is a sub-module of the MQL module.
+This is a module of the MQL package.
 It will allow you to import all market & symbols related data.

 ## Installation
 If you didn't imported all the SDK or the MQL module, you can import this module using: